jfulling/OSX-OpenStack/README.md

 ## UEFI Booting

 At least in the *Pike* release, OpenStack supports the ability to boot instances with UEFI.
 However, the OpenStack operator needs to add OVMF support to all applicable *Nova* (Compute) hosts.
-In Ubunt 18.04, this can be done simply via the following command:
+In Ubuntu 18.04, this can be done simply via the following command:

 ```
 sudo apt-get update -y && sudo apt-get install ovmf -y